kamalbuilds/PaywithGHO/README.md

 ### 1. Account Abstraction

 Users can seamlessly interact with the AAVEV3 Pool by connecting their Google Account.
-The easy onboarding process provides access to their Safe ERC-4337 Account within our Dapp, allowing them to perform actions such as supplying, borrowing, and repay their tokens based on their Health.
+The easy onboarding process provides access to their Safe ERC-4337 Account within our Dapp, allowing them to perform actions such as supplying, borrowing, and repay.

 ### 2. Seamless GHO Payments